-Omnès recently studied a model for a quantum measurement [185].
+Omnès recently studied a model for a quantum measurement [162].
 The pointer variable of the apparatus is supposed to be its (collective) coordinate.
 The introduction of the measurement process is accompanied by a discussion on self-organization.
 For solving this Omnès partially involves the mean-field method, because the many-body apparatus density matrix is substituted by the tensor product of the partial density matrices.
 The dynamics of the model involves both decoherence and reduction.
 These two different processes are analysed together and sometimes in rather common terms, which can obscure important physical differences between them.
 In the second part Omnès studies fluctuations of the observation probabilities for various measurement results.
-These fluctuations are said to arise due to a coupling with an external environment modeled as a phonon bath.
+These fluctuations are said to arise due 908 to a coupling with an external environment modeled as a phonon bath.

-Van Kampen stresses the importance of considering a macroscopic and metastable measuring apparatus and proposes a model that is supposed to illustrate the main aspects of the measurement process [14].
-The model consists of a single atom interacting with a multi-mode electromagnetic field, which is playing the role of apparatus.
-The emitted photon that is generated correlates with the value of the measured observable.
-The apparatus can be macroscopic (since the vacuum has many modes), but its (thermodynamically) metastable character is questionable.
-The measurement of a photon by one of the remote detectors is not solved in detail, and its main dynamical consequences are not analyzed.
-Nevertheless, van Kampen offers a qualitative analysis of this model, which appears to support the common intuition on quantum measurements.
-The resulting insights are summarized in his "ten theorems" on quantum measurements.
+Van Kampen stresses the importance of considering a macroscopic and metastable measuring apparatus and pro-900 poses a model that is supposed to illustrate the main aspects of the measurement process [14].
+The model consists of 910 a single atom interacting with a multi-mode electromagnetic field, which is playing the role of apparatus.
+The emitted 911 photon that is generated correlates with the value of the measured observable.
+The apparatus can be macroscopic 912 (since the vacuum has many modes), but its (thermodynamically) metastable character is questionable.
+The model 913 is not solved in detail, and its main dynamical consequences are not analyzed.
+Nevertheless, van Kampen offers a 914 qualitative analysis of this model, which appears to support the common intuition on quantum measurements.
+The 915 resulting insights are summarized in his "ten theorems" on quantum measurements.
+916

-2.4.3.
+917 2.4.3.
 Towards model-independent approaches

-Qui se soucie de chaque petite plume ne devrait pas faire le lit Swiss proverb
+Qui se soucie de chaque petite plume ne devrait pas faire le lit22 Swiss proverb

-Sewell [160, 161, 162] and independently Requardt [69] attempt to put the results obtained from several models into a single model-independent approach, which presumably may pave a way towards a general theory of quantum measurements.
-The basic starting point of the approach is that the measuring apparatus, being a many-body quantum system, does have a set of macroscopic, mutually commuting observables $\{A_1, \ldots, A_M\}$ with M a macroscopic integer.
-The commutation is approximate for a large, but finite number of reservoir particles, but it becomes exact in the thermodynamic limit for the apparatus.
-Each $A_k$ is typically a normalized sum over a large number of apparatus particles.
-The set $\{A_1, \ldots, A_M\}$ is now partioned into macroscopic cells; each such cell refers to some subspace in the Hilbert space formed by a common eigenvector.
-The cells are distinguished from each other by certain combinations of the eigenvalues of $\{A_1, \ldots, A_M\}$ .
-The purpose of partitioning into cells is to correlate each eigenvalue of the microscopic observable to be measured with the corresponding cell.
-In the simplest situation the latter set reduces to just one observable A, while two cells refer to the subspace formed by the eigenvectors of A associated with positive or negative eigenvalues.
-Further derivations, which so far are carried out on the levels of models only [69, 160, 161, 162], amount to showing that a specific coupling between the system and the apparatus can produce their joint final state, which from the viewpoint of observables $A_k \otimes S$ - where S is any observable of the microscopic measured system - does have several features required for a good (or even ideal) quantum measurement.
+Sewell [137, 138, 139] and independently Requardt [69] attempt to put the results obtained from several models 920 into a single model-independent approach, which presumably may pave a way towards a general theory of quantum 921 measurements.
+The basic starting point of the approach is that the measuring apparatus, being a many-body quantum 922 system, does have a set of macroscopic, mutually commuting observables $\{A_1, \ldots, A_M\}$ with \mathcal{M} a macroscopic integer.
+923 The commutation is approximate for a large, but finite number of reservoir particles, but it becomes exact in the 924 thermodynamic limit for the apparatus.
+Each A_k is typically a normalized sum over a large number of apparatus 925 particles.
+The set $\{A_1, \ldots, A_M\}$ is now particled into macroscopic cells; each such cell refers to some subspace in the Hilbert space formed by a common eigenvector.
+The cells are distinguished from each other by certain combinations of 927 the eigenvalues of $\{A_1, \ldots, A_M\}$.
+The purpose of partioning into cells is to correlate each eigenvalue of the microscopic 928 observable to be measured with the corresponding cell.
+In the simplest situation the latter set reduces to just one 929 observable A, while two cells refer to the subspace formed by the eigenvectors of A associated with positive or negative 930 eigenvalues.
+Further derivations, which so far were carried out on the levels of models only [69, 137, 138, 139], 931 amount to showing that a specific coupling between the system and the apparatus can produce their joint final state, 932 which from the viewpoint of observables $A_k \otimes S$ - where S is any observable of the microscopic measured system 933 does have several features required for a good (or even ideal) quantum measurement.
+934

-2.4.4.
+935 2.4.4.
 Ergodic theory approach